nyu-devops/lab-starter/README.md

 ### Install on macOS using Homebrew

 If you are using a Mac it is strongly suggested that you use `homebrew` to manage all of your development tools.
-If you don't have homebrew you can install it from [brew.sh](http://brew.sh) or just use this command:
+If you don't have homebrew you can install it from [brew.sh](http://brew.sh) or just open a `terminal` and use this command:

 ```bash
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"